st3v3nhunt/dotfiles/README.md

 ## Locking the screen

-Locking the screen with the internal keyboard is `command + shift + power`.
+Locking the screen with both internal and external keyboards is done via `CTRL + ALT + q`.
-This isn't possible from an external keyboard.
-The best option I've found is to have the keychain status be displayed in the menu bar and use the shortcut to `Lock Screen`.

 ## FAQ